-- Student Aid Alberta requires private educational institutions to withdraw students who have missed 5 consecutive days without contacting the College.
+- Student Aid requires private educational institutions to withdraw students who have missed five (5) consecutive days without contacting the College.
 As a student, you must contact the College and provide documentation either before or during the absence detailing the reason for the absence.
-Moreover, absences must be deemed as reasonable based on Student Aid Alberta's definition of a reasonable excuse.
-If you miss five (5) consecutive days without contacting the College with a reasonable excuse, Student Aid Alberta must be notified of your withdrawal, and notification will result in immediate termination of funding. - Regardless of college approved absences (reasonable excuses), if you have missed 30 consecutive calendar days, your funding agency will be notified of your withdrawal, and this will result in the immediate termination of your funding and enrollment contract. - For out of province funded students, funding agency attendance policies may vary.
-Please check with your Financial Planner for details.
+Moreover, absences must be deemed as reasonable based on Student Aid's definition of a reasonable excuse.
+If you miss 5 consecutive days without contacting the College with a reasonable excuse, you will be withdrawn from studies and Student Aid will notified of your withdrawal. - Regardless of college approved absences (reasonable excuses), if you have missed 30 consecutive calendar days (including scheduled breaks), you will be withdrawn from studies.
+If applicable, Student Aid will be notified of your withdrawal and this will result in the immediate termination of your funding.